 We completed our initial public offering in February 2021.
-From February 4, 2021 to January 31, 2021, the closing price of our ADSs ranged from a high of \$56.34 to a low of \$18.94 per ADS.
+From February 4, 2021 to January 31, 2023, the closing price of our ADSs ranged from a high of \$65.08 to a low of \$18.94 per ADS.
 The trading price of our ADSs has and is likely to continue to be subject to wide fluctuations in response to various factors, some of which are beyond our control, including limited trading volume.
 In addition to the factors discussed in this "Risk Factors" section and elsewhere in this Annual Report, these factors include but not limited to:

-- our failure to successfully execute our commercialization strategy with respect to KIMMTRAK; - · actions or announcements by third-party or government payers with respect to coverage and reimbursement of KIMMTRAK;
+- our failure to successfully execute our commercialization strategy with respect to KIMMTRAK; - actions or announcements by third-party or government payers with respect to coverage and reimbursement of KIMMTRAK; - adverse regulatory decisions, or our ability to obtain regulatory approval of, tebentafusp in other jurisdictions, or any of our other product candidates; - adverse results or delays in pre-clinical studies or clinical trials; - reports of adverse events in products similar or perceived to be similar to those we are developing or clinical trials of such products;

-- adverse regulatory decisions,, or our ability to obtain regulatory approval of, tebentafusp in other jurisdictions, or any of our other product candidates: - · adverse results or delays in pre-clinical studies or clinical trials; - · reports of adverse events in products similar or perceived to be similar to those we are developing or clinical trials of such products; - an inability to obtain additional funding; - failure by us to successfully develop and commercialize our product candidates; - · failure by us to maintain our existing strategic collaborations or enter into new collaborations; - failure by us to identify additional product candidates for our pipeline; - · failure by us or our licensors and strategic partners to prosecute, maintain, protect or enforce our intellectual property and proprietary rights; - · disputes or other developments relating to intellectual and other proprietary rights, including litigation - · matters and our ability to obtain patent and other intellectual property protection for our technologies; - changes in laws or regulations applicable to future products; - an inability to obtain adequate product supply for our product candidates or the inability to do so at acceptable prices; - · the introduction of new products, services or technologies by our competitors; - failure by us to meet or exceed financial projections we may provide to the public; - failure by us to meet or exceed the financial projections of the investment community; - the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - changes in the structure of healthcare payment systems; - inability to obtain adequate commercial supply for any approved product or inability to do so at acceptable prices; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us, our strategic partner or our competitors; - · inability to comply with our debt covenants and to make payments as they become due; - additions or departures of key scientific or management personnel; - significant lawsuits, including patent or shareholder litigation; - · changes in the market valuations of similar companies; - general economic, industry, political and market conditions, including, but not limited to, the ongoing impact of the COVID-19 pandemic; - · sales of our ADSs or ordinary shares by us or our shareholders in the future; and - the trading volume of our ADSs; and - · other events or factors, many of which are beyond our control.
+- an inability to obtain additional funding on favorable terms or at all, including as a result of recently worsening macroeconomic conditions; - failure by us to successfully develop and commercialize our product candidates; - failure by us to maintain our existing strategic collaborations or enter into new collaborations; - failure by us to identify additional product candidates for our pipeline; - failure by us or our licensors and strategic partners to prosecute, maintain, protect or enforce our intellectual property and proprietary rights; - · disputes or other developments relating to intellectual and other proprietary rights, including litigation - matters and our ability to obtain patent and other intellectual property protection for our technologies; - changes in laws or regulations applicable to future products; - an inability to obtain adequate product supply for our product candidates or the inability to do so at acceptable prices; - the introduction of new products, services or technologies by our competitors; - failure by us to meet or exceed financial projections we may provide to the public; - failure by us to meet or exceed the financial projections of the investment community; - the perception of the pharmaceutical industry by the public, legislatures, regulators and the investment community; - changes in the structure of healthcare payment systems; - inability to obtain adequate commercial supply for any approved product or inability to do so at acceptable prices; - announcements of significant acquisitions, strategic partnerships, joint ventures or capital commitments by us, our strategic partner or our competitors; - inability to comply with our debt covenants and to make payments as they become due; - additions or departures of key scientific or management personnel; - significant lawsuits, including patent or shareholder litigation; - · changes in the market valuations of similar companies; - general economic, industry, political and market conditions, including, but not limited to, the war in Ukraine, ongoing impacts of COVID-19, global geopolitical tension, rising inflation and interest rates, supply chain disruptions, and volatility in the capital markets; - sales of our ADSs or ordinary shares by us or our shareholders in the future; - the trading volume of our ADSs; and - · other events or factors, many of which are beyond our control.